emberjs/rfcs/text/0000-javascript-module-api.md

   2. Increased parsing/evaluation cost, which still must be paid even when assets are cached.
 On some browsers/devices, this can far exceed the cost of the download itself.
-* Running multiple versions of Ember on the same page is error-prone.

 Defining a public API for importing parts of Ember via JavaScript modules helps us lay the groundwork for solving all of these problems.

-#### Multiple Apps on a Page

-Because modules do not export a global, there is no risk of a conflict running two or more Ember apps on the same page; each app can provide its own version without the risk of clobbering another.

 #### Reducing Load Time